LoopKit/loopdocs/docs/operation/loop/close-loop.md

 ## Meals

+!!!
+Important "Avoid Double Entry of Carbohydrates"
+    Carbohydrates are saved when the `Save and Bolus` or `Save without Bolusing` button is tapped in the Meal Bolus Screen.
+Once that the button is tapped, carbohydrates are saved.
+That is true even if the bolus does not go through to the pump.

+    If you see a notification after saving a carbohydrate entry, check carbohydrates entries in the *Loop* app.
+Do **not** just add the entry again without checking.

 Start with meals that you know well.
 If Loop suggests less or more insulin than expected as a bolus before the meal - consider why this may be true.

 * If glucose is trending down, Loop may be trying to prevent a low glucose event